MoonPoet/xaprb-src/content/blog/2008/01/12/more-progress-on-high-performance-mysql-second-edition.md

       Load Balancers
     Load Balancing Algorithms
       Adding and Removing Servers in the Pool
-    Load Balancing with a Master and Multiple Slaves High Availability
+    Load Balancing with a Master and Multiple Replicas High Availability
     Planning for High Availability
     Adding Redundancy